 With servers hosting Mitel virtual appliances that are less demanding-appliances that do not have to handle voice traffic-the assigned vCPU capacity may exceed the number of logical processors (twice the number of physical cores) by up to 50%.
 For example, a server with 8 physical cores provides 16 logical cores when hyperthreading is enabled.
 In this case, with non-voice traffic, you can provision 50% more vCPUs, for a total of 24 vCPUs.

-Also refer to the Engineering Guidelines for MiVoice Business on ISS and MiVoice Business Virtual.
+Also refer the MiVoice Business Engineering Guidelines (MiVB Release 8.0) for MiVoice Business on ISS and MiVoice Business Virtual.